eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/5-Develop-code-that-declares-implements-and-or-extends-interfaces-and-use-the-atOverride-annotation.md

     }
 }
 ````
 A class that implements an interface must implement all the methods declared in the interface.
-The only exception are default methods.
-Java 8 introduces this feature, that provides the flexibility to allow an interface to define an implementation which will be used as default in the situation where a class fails to provide an implementation for that method.
+The only exception is default methods.
+Java 8 introduces this feature, which provides the flexibility to allow an interface to define an implementation which will be used as default in the situation where a class fails to provide an implementation for that method.

 This is made by adding the keyword `default` before the method's access modifier and adding the implementation inside interface:
 ````java